nest-desktop/nest-desktop/docs/live-demo.rst

 Live demo
 =========

-We provides a live demo of NEST Desktop.
+We provide a live demo of NEST Desktop.
-However, you are only able to construct network.
+However, you are only able to construct network, as it does not contain a NEST Server/NEST Simulator instance.
-Without the backend you cannot perform the simulation.
+Without the backend, you cannot perform the simulation.

 .. raw:: html